Ryuggo/HEPL-School/B3/README.md

 None of my projects for this year are finished yet

-I'll upload them when fully completed (it should be done in January 2022)
+I'll upload them when fully completed (it should be done in February2022)

 ### RTI (Internet Networks and Technologies)